sajari/sdk-react/examples/autocomplete-only/README.md

-# Example: Standard Search
+# Example: Autocomplete Only

-This directory contains the standard search UI example.
+This directory contains the autocomplete (only) UI example.

 INSERT PICTURE HERE!